Apply

 AREAS OF FUNDING

-For programs focusing on children, the Foundation is particularly interested in those which incorporate one or more of the following approaches:
+Community health programs should focus on cardiac health and well-being along the life spectrum, particularly in underserved, high risk communities.
+The Board is particularly interested in proposals that incorporate one or more of the following approaches:

-e.
-Evaluating the effectiveness of using social media (texting, e-mailing, Facebook, Twitter, etc.) among parents, teachers, health care providers and community health workers in improving cardiovascular health.
+2. Evaluating the effectiveness of using social media and/or digital tools among parents, teachers, health care providers, and community health workers to improve cardiovascular health;

 APPLICATIONS